jrichardsz/app-speechbot/README.md

 # SpeechBot
 ===============

-This app generate a mp3 with a billingual senteces to help you in languaje learning.
-Of course, is JAVA
+This app generate a mp3 with a billingual senteces to to help you to practice your listening and memorizing vocabulary of English language.

 ##Usage